 Keeping building systems running!

 Are you interested in how building systems work – how to have heat in the winter, air conditioning in the summer, or hot water running 24/7?
-In Facility Maintenance you’ll learn it all – HVAC, plumbing, electricity, machining, welding.
+In Facility Maintenance Technology you’ll learn it all – HVAC, plumbing, electricity, machining, welding.
 When the heat or AC isn’t working, when there’s no hot water, the Facility Maintenance Technician comes to the rescue.
-Get your career up and running with Facility Maintenance!
+Get your career up and running with Facility Maintenance Technology!

 - Provide ongoing equipment and building system maintenance for commercial and industrial facilities.